sradiouy/UTRme/README.md

 ## Installation

-If you donot have conda/miniconda installed, first you will need to install it:
+If you do not have conda/miniconda installed, first you must first install it:

 * $ wget [https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh](https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh)
 * $ bash Miniconda3-latest-Linux-x86_64.sh
-  * * if you want to read more about [miniconda]https://conda.io/miniconda.html*
+  * * if you want to read more about [miniconda](https://conda.io/miniconda.html)*

-Once Miniconda is installed, you need to install utrme:
+**Once conda/miniconda is installed, you must install utrme:**

  1. $ conda config --add channels defaults